How Nuclear Power Works

 In the United States, two-thirds of the reactors are pressurized water reactors (PWR) and the rest are boiling water reactors (BWR).
 In a boiling water reactor, shown below, the water is allowed to boil into steam, and is then sent through a turbine to produce electricity.

 In pressurized water reactors, shown below, the core water is held under pressure and not allowed to boil.
-The heat is transferred to water outside the core with a heat exchanger (also called a steam generator) the outside water boils into steam and drives a turbine.
+The heat is transferred to water outside the core with a heat exchanger (also called a steam generator), boiling the outside water, generating steam, and powering a turbine.
 In pressurized water reactors, the water that is boiled is separate from the fission process, and so does not become radioactive.

 After the steam is used to power the turbine, it is cooled off to make it condense back into water.
 Some plants use water from rivers, lakes or the ocean to cool the steam, while others use tall cooling towers.
 The hourglass-shaped cooling towers are the familiar landmark of many nuclear plants.
 For every unit of electricity produced by a nuclear power plant, about two units of waste heat are rejected to the environment.